TRON-US/docker-tron-quickstart/README.md

 ```

-For a complete list of option proposals check out https://api.trongrid.io/wallet/getchainparameters
+For a complete list of option proposals check out https://api.trongrid.io/wallet/getchainparameters.
+Note that you remove the "get" part of this chain parameter and lowercase the first character.
+This allows you to directly edit these parameters.

 #### Available accounts